Data protection

 • notify the competent authority of incidents likely to have a significant disruptive effect on those services;

-• designate and inform the competent authority of the person, unit or collegiate body responsible for information security as the point of contact and technical coordination with the competent authority.
+• designate and inform the competent authority of their person, unit or collegiate body responsible for information security as the point of contact for technical coordination with the competent authority.

 Telecoms